samolisov/bazel-llvm-bridge/README.md

     name = "local_llvm",
     llvm_prefix = "llvm_",
     clang_prefix = "clang_",
+    add_headers_to_deps = False,
 )
 ```

 Where `name` is whatever you want, default values for `llvm_prefix` and `clang_prefix`
 may be omitted.
+By default, the header libraries will be automatically included as dependency
+to the generated targets (the LLVM header library to LLVM's, Clang's and other project's
+targets, the Clang header library to Clang's targets, etc.) If you would like to manually
+put the header libraries to dependencies, set up the `add_headers_to_deps` attribute of the
+reporitory rule to `False`.

 There are three ways to use the library: the first, primarily, is shown
 above: the LLVM libraries are fetched from a local installation so the `LLVM_INSTALL_PREFIX`
 environment variable **must** points to the local installation.